Edric-Matwiejew/QSW_MPI/README.rst

     make

-After this the QSW_MPI package may be used by importing the 'QSW_MPI' folder to python's system path:
+After this the QSW_MPI package may be used by importing the 'QSW_MPI' folder to python's system path at runtime:

 .. code-block:: python